 Medical physicists help plan radiation treatment for patients, check and monitor radiation equipment, and develop new treatment techniques.

-Pay for medical physicists varies depending on experience.
+Pay for medical physicists varies depending on skills and experience.

 (This information is a guide only.
 Find out more about the sources of our pay information)